dynamicguy/mw-docs/docs/dashboard/catalog/products.md

 >
 > ##### Displaying localized prices
 >
-> MajorityWorld operates and charges in the store’s default currency but is capable of displaying an estimated amount in the user’s local currency.
+> DrikGallery operates and charges in the store’s default currency but is capable of displaying an estimated amount in the user’s local currency.
 >
 > - GeoIP is used to determine the user’s country
 > - Locale database (Unicode CLDR) is used to determine the local currency